wudhichart/FOWL/README.md

 FOWL
 ====

-ELHR+ Reasoning in F# for the .NET framework
+An ontology reasoner for the .NET Framework which implements the completion-rule algorithm for the fragment ELHR+ of OWL 2 EL in F#.

 Requirement
 -------------------------------------------------------------------------